 We provide a range of sport and active sessions across the week to help encourage our learners to adopt healthy lifestyles.
-From Y1 upwards, learners have two hour long PE lessons per week.
-In Y5&6 they have an additional PE session each week on Friday afternoons.
+From Y1 upwards, learners have two hours of high-quality PE lessons per week.
+In Y5&6 they have an additional PE session on alternate Friday afternoons.
 We also invite in qualified sports coach to run sporting activities before or after school and we compete regularly in interschool competitions with some success.
 Our older learners are selected to be Sports & Health Ambassadors and run lunchtime sporting activities.
 In Year 4, learners take part in swimming lessons throughout the year at a local indoor pool.